w3c/market-data-odrl-profile/NewTerms.md

 # To Discuss

 ## Properties of Resources
-The list of properties below leans heavily on the work done by Phil Rimell on the Revelation Business Information Model.
+The definition of many of the properties below leans heavily on the work done by Phil Rimell on the Revelation Business Information Model.

 **md:provider** | -
 ----------------|------------